-When Tom and I visited Eglisau in Canton Zurich just before Easter, we felt we had stepped into a medieval time capsule.
+When Tom and I paid a spring-time visit to Eglisau in Canton Zurich, we felt we had stepped into a medieval time capsule.
 There, in a half-timbered house beside the Protestant church, we found uncluttered elegance, creature comforts and not one, but two fine restaurants.
 Under puffy clouds and sunlit buildings with reflections shimmering in the Rhine, we settled in for two sublime nights.

 Romantik Hotel Gasthof Hirschen has welcomed guests since the 16th century.
 The building is integrated into the lowest row of houses along the river, and has been expanded and renovated several times.
-We looked forward to our stay in this living museum, and to sampling food from the Michelin-starred kitchen of Christian Kuchler, a rising star on the Swiss culinary scene.
+This is a living museum, and we looked forward to sampling food from the Michelin-starred kitchen of Christian Kuchler, a rising star on the Swiss culinary scene.

 In 2000, Werner Dubno, textiles entrepreneur and a highly regarded collector of antiques, purchased the Gasthof Hirschen.
-With his knowledge of historic renovation and architectural style, and the work of expert craftsmen, the inn was given new life, while preserving its character.
-The building has been declared a historic monument by both the Canton of Zurich and the Swiss Confederation.
+He brought to the project a deep knowledge of historic renovation and an appreciation for architectural style.
+He worked with expert craftsmen to give the inn new life, while preserving its character.
+Both the Canton of Zurich and the Swiss Confederation have declared the building a historic monument.

 Guests of Hotel Gasthof Hirschen shelter in a 16th-century inn redone for a modern era.
-Each room is meticulously furnished with modern beds fitted with crisp linens, and antique wardrobes, desks and occasional tables.
+Sleeping rooms are meticulously furnished with modern beds fitted with crisp, high-thread-count linens.
+Antique wardrobes, desks and occasional tables contribute to the individual character of each.
 Bathrooms are contemporary in design, enormous and well-lit.
 Ancient doors have been left in place and fronted with glass ones, turning unoccupied rooms into pop-up museum displays you can visit simply by climbing the stairs.
 The effect is stunning.

 Our room overlooked the Rhine, as most rooms at Gasthof Hirschen do.
 A planked floor tilted steeply toward the building’s central stairwell, slanting as in any medieval building.
 Thankfully, the bed and wardrobe had been leveled, so we weren’t sleeping up- or downhill!